GAMS-dev/gamspy/docs/user/basics/model.rst

     model.toLatex(path=<latex_path>, generate_pdf=True)

 .. note::
-    In order to generate a pdf file from tex file, one has to install pdflatex to their system and add it to the path.
+    To generate a PDF file from a `.tex` file, you must install `pdflatex` on your system and add it to your `PATH`.